kiwiproject/dropwizard-jakarta-xml-ws/README.md

 Background
 ----------
-This library was imported from [roskart/dropwizard-jaxws](https://github.com/roskart/dropwizard-jaxws), which as of Novermber 2023 seems to be no longer maintained by the original creator.
+This library was imported from [roskart/dropwizard-jaxws](https://github.com/roskart/dropwizard-jaxws), which as of November 2023 seems to be no longer maintained by the original creator.

 Since we are still using this library in our services which use Dropwizard and Jakarta XML Web Services, we decided to import the original repository and continue maintaining it for our own use, and anyone else who might want to use it. _We make no guarantees whatsoever about how long we will maintain it, and also plan to make our own changes such as changing the base package name to org.kiwiproject to be consistent with our other libraries._